janthonas/Transformer-Tumor-Classification/README.md

-# Tumor Classification using Transformer based Neural Network
+# Tumor Classification using a Transformer Based Neural Network

 ## Introduction